Have a question for the transportation department? See if your questions can be answered using our Transportation Commonly Asked Questions sheet.

 The District has:

-- Retained ownership of its buses and purchased 55 new buses.
+- Retained ownership of its buses and continues to purchase new buses.

 - Continued to purchase its fuel at the lowest possible prices.